sakibkbhuiyan/sakibkbhuiyan/README.md

 <div align="left">
     <blockquote>
-        Devoted husband, dedicated data scientist, and fervent machine learning enthusiast.
-With a passion for unraveling the complexities of data, I thrive on turning raw information into meaningful insights.
-When I'm not diving into datasets, you'll likely find me immersed in baseball, analyzing stats, and cheering for my favorite teams.
-Welcome to my GitHub profile, where data-driven discoveries meet a love for sports!
+        Devoted husband, dedicated data scientist, and fervent machine learning enthusiast with a passion for turning complex data into meaningful insights.
+When I’m not working with data, you’ll likely find me immersed in baseball, cheering for my favorite teams, or spending time in the studio making pottery.
+Welcome to my GitHub profile, where analytical work lives alongside the interests that keep me curious and creative.
     </blockquote>
 </div>
 <br>